Porges/ways-to-play/src/articles/lists/thomas-crosfield.md

 date modified: 2025-01-23
 ---

-<p class="lead">Thomas Crosfield’s diary entry for Christmas day 1629 contains an entry titled “Games at Chartes” that contains a list of card games.[@ThomasCrosfield fol.
-34r]</p>
+Thomas Crosfield’s diary entry for Christmas day 1629 contains an entry titled “Games at Chartes” that contains a list of card games.[@ThomasCrosfield fol.
+34r]

 > [!figure]
 >